AMSquareWave/3013-Algorithms/Assignments/P03/README.md

-# Program 3
+# Program 03
-## Array-based Stack
+## List-based Queue

-This program implements a stack using an array.
+This program implements a queue using a linked list.

-This is currently a placeholder for P03.
+This is a placeholder program that I had done in the middle of class.